Constance Flower: Women's rights activism

 Lady Battersea was engaged in the temperance movement, taking the pledge in 1894, and joined the British Women's Temperance Association.
-Her political engagement was in part motivated by suffragette Fanny Morgan, and propelled her into the reform movement of women's prisons in England.
+Her political engagement was in part motivated by her close friend suffragette, Gwenllian Elizabeth Fanny Morgan, and propelled her into the reform movement of women's prisons in England.
 After scandals of child prostitution committed by East European Jews were reported in the UK press, she co-founded the Jewish Association for the Protection of Girls and Women (JAPGW) in 1885 as the Ladies' Association for Prevention and Rescue Work, a distinctively Jewish association to shelter and support Jewish immigrants.
 The JAPGW turned Jewish women immigrants into British feminists, setting the groundwork for the future Union of Jewish Women.
 The JAPGW also set up the Industrial Training School which trained women to become domestic servants, matrons and home managers.
 She led the JAPGW until the early 1920s, participating in international meetings and coordinating international rescue operations.

 Lady Battersea also turned her homes in London and Overstrand into shelters for unmarried mothers and women rescued from prostitution.